 Mountain lion euthanized following Malibu attack on 5-year-old at family picnic

-A mountain lion that attacked a 5-year-old boy Sunday at Malibu Creek State Park has been euthanized, California Department of Fish and Wildlife officials confirmed.
+A mountain lion that attacked a 5-year-old boy Sunday at Malibu Creek State Park near Los Angeles has been euthanized, California Department of Fish and Wildlife officials confirmed.

-Park rangers and Los Angeles County sheriff's deputies responded to the park area around 4:20 p.m.
-Sunday when a family called for help as a mountain lion attacked their child during a picnic.
+Park rangers and Los Angeles County Sheriff's deputies responded to the park area around 4:20 p.m. local time Sunday when a family called for help as a mountain lion attacked their child during a picnic, Fish and Wildlife said in a statement.

 Children in the group were playing near the family's picnic table when the mountain lion grabbed the boy by the head and started to run away with him.

-Fish and Wildlife officials said adults charged the lion, causing it to release the boy.
-It then climbed up a nearby tree.
+Adults charged the lion, causing it to release the boy.
+It then climbed up a nearby tree, Fish and Wildlife reported.

-The lion remained in the tree until park rangers arrived, and consulting with CDFW officers, the lion was deemed a public safety threat, and a ranger shot the lion.
+The lion remained in the tree until park rangers arrived.
+After consulting with CDFW officers, the lion was deemed a public safety threat, and a ranger shot the lion.